-Ø Tips: If there's a new and important firmware update for your router, you will see the notification (similar as shown below) on your computer as long as a web browser is opened.
-Click UPGRADE, and log into the web management page with the username and password you set for the router.
+Ø Tips: If there's a new and important firmware update for your router, you will see the prompt notification on your computer as long as a web browser is opened.
+Click UPGRADE, and log in to the web management page with the username and password you set for the router.
 You will see the Firmware Upgrade page.

-13. 1.
+15. 1.
 2. Local Upgrade